Compression Socks for Arthritis, Plantar fasciitis, Diabetes, Neuropathy & Varicose veins

 Why targeted compression around the foot and ankle can help

-Compression socks work by putting gentle, controlled pressure on the soft tissues and veins they cover – a bit like a firm but comfortable bandage that stays in place.
-These socks are designed to do that around the foot and ankle rather than higher up the leg.
+Compression socks work by putting gentle, controlled pressure on the soft tissues and veins they cover – similar to a firm but comfortable bandage that stays in place.
+These socks focus that pressure on the foot and ankle rather than higher up the leg.
+That steady squeeze does several useful things:

-- The soft tissues around the ankle and small joints in the foot are contained.
-There is less room for fluid to gather in the joint capsule and surrounding tissues, so you may feel less tightness and pressure in stiff or arthritic joints.
+Holding the tissues around the ankle and the small joints of the foot closely together leaves less room for fluid to gather in the joint capsule – the tough, flexible pouch that surrounds each joint.
+That can reduce the feeling of tightness and pressure in stiff or arthritic joints.

-- The plantar fascia and heel pad are held a bit closer to the bones of the foot.
-That can stop the fascia from suddenly dropping when you stand and can help keep the soft heel pad under the heel bone, reducing the sharp “first‑step” pain and bruised feeling under the heel.
+The plantar fascia and the heel’s own cushion are held a bit closer to the bones of the foot.
+That stops the fascia from suddenly dropping and stretching when you stand – exactly the moment when first-step pain is at its worst.
+It also helps keep the natural cushion under the heel bone, where it can absorb impact properly.

-NuovaHealth has developed these socks with input from clinicians such as podiatrists and physiotherapists, so that the compression and shaping are focused where they are most likely to help painful, tired or swollen feet cope with everyday life.
+Designed using established biomechanical principles of compression, arch support, and pressure distribution, with the compression and shaping focused where they’re most likely to help painful, tired or swollen feet cope with everyday life.

 Moderate compression under the arch, around the heel and ankle

-The socks are open at the front, so the toes are not covered.
-The fabric ends just behind the joints of the toes, leaving the toe tips and nails fully free.
-The open edge is finished with a smooth rolled hem to reduce rubbing.
+The socks are open at the front, with the fabric ending just behind the joints of the toes.
+The toe tips and nails are completely free, and the open edge is finished with a smooth rolled hem to reduce rubbing.

-Contoured knit and reinforced heel for more even pressure
+Contoured knit and reinforced heel for even pressure

-The socks are shaped to follow the curves of the heel and arch rather than being straight tubes.
-The heel area is reinforced so it keeps its shape with repeated use.
+These socks are shaped to follow the curve of your foot, not knitted as straight tubes.
+The heel area is reinforced so it keeps its shape with repeated use and washing.

-The cuff at the top of the sock is firm enough to hold the sock up but is made to spread pressure rather than biting into the skin.
-A very tight, narrow band can act like a tourniquet and push fluid up into the leg.
-These socks help avoid that by using a broader, softer cuff at the upper edge.
+The cuff at the top of the sock is firm enough to hold the sock up but is shaped to spread pressure rather than bite into the skin.
+A very tight, narrow band can act like a tourniquet, pushing fluid up into the leg – exactly what you don’t want.
+These socks use a broader, softer cuff to avoid that problem.

 These socks are sized by UK shoe size and are unisex: